Sheryl Crow

-Childhood and education
+Early life and education

-Crow was born in Kennett, Missouri, the daughter of Bernice (née Cain), a piano teacher, and Wendell Wyatt Crow, a lawyer and trumpet player.
-Her great-grandfather was congressman Charles A. Crow (1873–1938).
+Crow was born on February 11, 1962, in Kennett, Missouri, the daughter of Bernice (née Cain), a piano teacher, and Wendell Wyatt Crow, a lawyer and trumpet player.
+Her great-grandfather was Congressman Charles A. Crow (1873–1938).
 She has two older sisters, Kathy and Karen, and a younger brother, Steven.

 While studying at Kennett High School, Crow was a majorette and an all-state track athlete, winning medals in the 75-meter low hurdles.
 She also joined the pep club, the National Honor Society, and the National FFA Organization, and was crowned Paperdoll Queen in a celebrity-judged beauty contest during her senior year.

 She then enrolled at the University of Missouri in Columbia and in 1984 received a BS Ed degree in music education.
 While at the university, she sang in the local band Cashmere.
-She was a member of the Kappa Alpha Theta sorority, Sigma Alpha Iota International Music Fraternity for Women, and the Omicron Delta Kappa Society, as well as working as a Summer Welcome orientation leader.
+She was a member of the Kappa Alpha Theta sorority, Sigma Alpha Iota International Music Fraternity for Women, and the Omicron Delta Kappa honor society, as well as working as a summer welcome orientation leader.

 Career

-1987–1991: Early years
+1987–1991: Early career

 After graduating from the University of Missouri, Crow worked as a music teacher at Kellison Elementary School in Fenton, Missouri.
 Teaching during the day gave her the opportunity to sing in bands on the weekends.
 She was later introduced to local musician and record producer Jay Oliver.
 He had a studio in the basement of his parents' home in St. Louis and helped her by using her in advertising jingles.
 Her first jingle was a back-to-school spot for the St. Louis department store Famous-Barr.
 Soon after, she sang in commercial jingles for McDonald's and Toyota.
 She was quoted in a 60 Minutes segment as saying she made $40,000 on the McDonald's ad alone.

-Crow toured with Michael Jackson as a backing vocalist during his Bad tour 1987–1989, and often performed with Jackson on "I Just Can't Stop Loving You".
+Crow toured with Michael Jackson as a backing vocalist during his Bad World Tour 1987–1989, and often performed with Jackson on "I Just Can't Stop Loving You".
 She also recorded background vocals for Stevie Wonder, Belinda Carlisle, Jimmy Buffett, Kevin Gilbert and Don Henley.
+Crow played keyboards and sang backing vocals for Gilbert's band Toy Matinee in the early 1990s.

 In 1989, Crow contributed backing vocals to the Neal Schon track "Smoke of the Revolution" from his album Late Nite.

 Crow also sang in the short-lived Steven Bochco drama Cop Rock series finale in 1990 and her song "Heal Somebody" appeared in the film Bright Angel.
 In 1991, her recording of "Welcome to the Real Life" featured on the soundtrack to the Brian Bosworth action film Stone Cold.
 Later that year, her performance of "Hundreds of Tears" was included on the Point Break soundtrack and she sang a duet with Kenny Loggins on the track "I Would Do Anything", from his album Leap of Faith.